informalsystems/vdd/fastsync/fastsync.md

    `SequentialVerify` removes the peer (b).
 If the returned block is OK, height is increased (a).

-8. By 2. and 7., faulty peers can delay incrementing the height at most *fmax* times, where each time "costs" *2 Delta*.
+8. By 2. and 7., faulty peers can delay incrementing the height at most *fmax* times, where each time "costs" *2 Delta* seconds.
 We have additional *2 Delta* initial offset (3a) plus *2 Delta* to get all missing blocks after the last fault showed itself.
 (This assumes that an arbitrary number of blocks can be obtained and checked within one round-trip 2 Delta; which either needs conservative estimation of Delta, or a more refined analysis).
 Thus we reach the *targetHeight* and terminate by time *end*.

 # References